Stacked glass payment cards with a yen symbol, torii gate silhouette, and cherry blossom

 FX Savings vs Japanese Bank Cards

-Japanese megabank debit cards charge significant FX markups on non-JPY purchases.
-For Japanese residents who travel or shop internationally, the savings from 0% FX crypto cards are substantial.
+Japanese megabank debit cards charge steep FX markups on non-JPY purchases.
+For Japanese residents who travel or shop internationally, 0% FX crypto cards save 2.5-3% per purchase.

 CardFX Markup on USD PurchaseCost on JPY 100,000 Equiv.